High-field-stabilized reentrant superconductivity in infinite-layer nickelate thin films: Methods

+The x-ray absorption spectroscopy (XAS) was measured using linearly polarized x rays from the soft x-ray–ultraviolet (SUV) beamline at Singapore Synchrotron Light Source (SSLS).
+A total electron yield (TEY) detection method was used during the measurements.

-{\bf Transport measurements} \\ Samples were wire bonded using ultrasonic wire bonder for electrical transport measurements.
+\textbf{Measurements} \\ Samples were wire bonded using an ultrasonic wire bonder for electrical transport measurements.
 High-field transport measurements were performed at both the DC and pulsed-field facilities of the National High Magnetic Field Laboratory.
-Pulsed-field measurements were conducted using a 60 T resistive magnet with a pulse duration of $\sim$ 500 ms and a 70 T Duplex magnet with a pulse duration of $\sim$ 60 ms. To minimize eddy current heating during these measurements, we used samples of size $\sim$ 0.5 $\times$ 0.5 mm$^2$ and adopted the van der Pauw method.
-Measurements above 4 K were done in helium-4 gas.
-Measurements between 4 K and 1.5 K were conducted by immersing the samples in liquid helium-4, while those below 1.5 K were performed in liquid helium-3.
-For temperatures below 0.5 K, measurements were carried out in high DC fields using a 45 T hybrid magnet.
-Additional measurements in DC magnetic fields up to 14 T were performed using a Physical Property Measurement System (PPMS) from Quantum Design Inc. A standard lock-in technique was used for all transport measurements.
+Pulsed-field measurements in temperature range 4 K - 0.5 K were conducted using a 60 T `Midpulse' pulsed magnet with a pulse duration of $\sim$ 500 ms and a 70 T `Duplex' pulsed magnet with a pulse duration of $\sim$ 60 ms. High DC-field measurements were carried out using a `45 T Hybrid' magnet for temperatures below 0.5 K and using a `42 T Resistive' magnet for temperatures 1.5 K - 35 K. Additional measurements in DC magnetic fields up to 14 T were performed using a PPMS from Quantum Design Inc at temperatures above 1.5 K and in a dilution fridge at temperatures down to 0.1 K. To minimize heating induced by eddy current and magnetocaloric effect during pulsed-field measurements, we used samples of size $\sim$ 0.5 $\times$ 0.5 mm$^2$ and adopted the van der Pauw method.
+Measurements above 4 K were done in $^4$He gas in DC magnetic fields.
+Measurements between 4 K and 1.5 K were conducted by immersing the samples in liquid $^4$He, while those below 1.5 K were performed in liquid $^3$He or in liquid mixture of $^3$He and $^4$He.
+A standard lock-in technique was used for all transport measurements.
 Home-made rotators were used for in-situ rotation of samples in magnetic fields.

+The Hall resistance (Extended Data Fig.~\ref{magcurves}A) was measured using the van der Pauw method in a PPMS by applying an excitation current of 10 $\mu$A and measuring the voltage across the diagonal contacts.

+The magnetization of the 500~$\mu$m thick NdGaO$_3$ substrate along the $<$110$>$ orientation in Extended Data Fig.~\ref{magcurves}C was measured in pulsed magnetic fields using a susceptometer constructed from counterwound coils and in DC magnetic fields using a SQUID magnetometry.
+The DC magnetization was measured using a Quantum Design Magnetic Properties Measurement System (MPMS) with an $^3$He insert.
+The sample was mounted with Dow-Corning high-vacuum grease on a copper sample holder of uniform density along the axis of transport inside a plastic drinking straw lined with copper wires for thermal stability.
+The entire magnetically uniform $^3$He sample chamber is moved through the SQUID pickup coils by the standard MPMS transport system.